wwwlicious/servicestack-discovery-consul/README.md

 started it up, it will [self-register](http://microservices.io/patterns/self-registration.html):

 * AppHost.AfterInit - Registers the service and it's operations in the service registry.
-* AppHost.OnDispose - Deregisters the service when the AppHost is shutdown.
+* AppHost.OnDispose - Unregisters the service when the AppHost is shutdown.

 ### Health checks